General Academic Policies and Procedures

 - Satisfy all requirements set by the major department and college;

 - Complete an application for graduation following the instructions found at www.lamar.edu/commencement and pay necessary fees for cap, gown and diploma by the deadline listed in the Academic Calendar; and

 - Clear all financial and property matters by the deadline for submitting degree plans.

-If the student does not graduate, the department must submit a new degree plan.
-The student must reapply and repay fees in the Records Department in order to graduate at a later date.
-The student is responsible for securing official advisement about remaining course work required for graduation two semesters prior to the event, for making application to graduate and for checking compliance with all degree requirements.
+If the student does not graduate, the department must re-submit the student's name to the Records Office.
+The student must reapply for graduation, but if they have paid for graduation previously without graduation, fees will be waived for up to one year for students reapplying for the same degree.
+The student is responsible for securing official advisement about the remaining course work required for graduation two semesters prior to the event, for submitting an application to graduate and for checking compliance with all degree requirements.